“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 As we found through our first few failed mailings, the trickiest parts of a direct mail campaign are (1) picking a county and (2) pricing.

-To avoid costly mistakes, we needed an investing system of selecting a county and pricing a mailer that we could trust.
+To avoid costly mistakes, we needed an investing system that we could trust to help select a county and price a mailer.

 We want to share our system with you so you feel in control when sending out your first mailer.

-In this module, we cover our county selection system, including:
+In this course module, we cover our county selection system, including:

 Using Google Trends to select a state.